elsanns/xai-nlp-notebooks/README.md

 <img src="imgs/attr-features-1.png" width="800px" style="max-width:100%"> |
 ------------ |
 The diagrams show how high and low values of features are distributed across the range of attributions assigned by IG and SHAP for various baselines.
-For some features, high values of the feature (in red) correlate with high values of attributions (x-axis), for some they gather in the lower range or there is no clear correlation.  |
+For some features, high values of the feature (in red) correlate with high values of attributions (x-axis), for some, they gather in the lower range or there is no clear correlation.  |

 ### Impact of features
 ---